Taxrates.info

 Per diem rate schedules of amounts considered reasonable are set out in Tax Determinations published by the Tax Office annually.

-Tax Office determination TD 2024/3 sets out reasonable allowances for the 2024-25 financial year.
-See details below.
+Tax Office determination TD 2025/4 sets out reasonable allowances for the 2025-26 financial year.
+See details including rates for earlier years below.

-The annual determinations set out updated ATO reasonable allowances for each financial year for:
+The annual determinations from the ATO set out updated reasonable allowances for each financial year for:

 • overtime meal expenses – for food and drink when working overtime